MicrosoftDocs/PlayReady/Docs/Programming/how-to-migrate.md

 1. Download the PK 4.0 from Microsoft.

-1. Get support from Microsoft's partners or directly from Microsoft on [https://connect.microsoft.com/playready](https://connect.microsoft.com/playready).
+1. Get support from Microsoft's partners or directly from Microsoft by sending email to AskDRM@microsoft.com.

 1. Implement PK 4.0 and release your product.